highlyunavailable/SEInventorySorter/README.md

   <ExpectedLargeGridReactorFuel>100</ExpectedLargeGridReactorFuel>
   <ExpectedSmallGridReactorFuel>25</ExpectedSmallGridReactorFuel>
   <AllowSpecialSteal>true</AllowSpecialSteal>
+  <ShowProgressNotifications>false</ShowProgressNotifications>
 </CargoSorterConfiguration>
 ```

 All keywords can be changed (e.g. `Ammo` to `Munitions`) as well as a few different other options.
 If the configuration is not valid, it will be reset to the default on next load, and will only take effect via exiting to main menu and reloading/reconnecting.

+* EmptyRefineryPercent: The percent at which a refinery's output is emptied if necessary.
+* EmptyAssemblerPercent: The percent at which a an assembler's output (assemble mode) or input (disassemble mode) is emptied if it starts to fill.
+There is also a fixed  emergency switch where an assembler will be emptied at 90% full of either inventory to prevent clogging.
+* GasGeneratorFillPercent: The amount of ice to put in each O2/H2 generator.
+Conveyor pulling will override this if it is set too low (around 30%) but it's good to leave some space to be able to fill bottles easily.
+* ExpectedLargeGridReactorFuel: The kilograms of U that will be put in a Large Grid reactor.
+This value is multiplied by the reactor's Power Output Multiplier, since automatic conveyor pull will cause this to be overwritten anyway if the value is too low.
+* ExpectedLargeGridReactorFuel: The kilograms of U that will be put in a Small Grid reactor.
+This value is multiplied by the reactor's Power Output Multiplier, since automatic conveyor pull will cause this to be overwritten anyway if the value is too low.
+* AllowSpecialSteal: Allow special containers to take from each other if their priority allows it.
+* ShowProgressNotifications: Put a message in chat when sorting is finished.